 ESP, Corning Tower

-A doctoral degree in public health, epidemiology, statistics/biostatistics, environmental health/science, and three years of post-degree professional research experience in epidemiology, environmental public health, statistics/biostatistics or a closely related field; or a Master’s degree in one of the above fields and five years of such experience.
+Minimum Qualifications A doctoral degree in biology, chemistry, industrial hygiene/safety, engineering, environmental health/science and three years of post-degree professional research experience in occupational safety and health, injury prevention, work-related illness or a closely related field; or a Master’s degree in one of the above fields and five years of such experience.

-Substantial experience in environmental epidemiology, occupational epidemiology, reproductive epidemiology, or social/behavioral epidemiology.
-Experience in human exposure assessment associated with toxic substances in air, water, soil, food, and consumer products; management of epidemiology research projects; management of environmental public health programs.
+MINIMUM QUALIFICATIONS: Substantial experience in occupational epidemiology, injury epidemiology, environmental epidemiology, or social/behavioral epidemiology.
+Experience conducting and/or managing occupational epidemiology research projects; conducting and/or managing injury epidemiology research projects; management of work-related illness, injury, death, and hazardous exposure prevention programs; management of occupational safety and health programs; management of injury prevention programs.
 Experience with grant-writing and grant management.
-Experience in interacting with and presenting to the public; communicating with scientists, policy makers and public officials.
+Experience interacting with and presenting to the public; communicating with scientists, policy makers and public officials.

 Some positions may require additional credentials or a background check to verify your identity.

 Notes on ApplyingSubmit resume, preferably in PDF format, to Human Resources Management Group MT/RS5/IH, Room 2217, Corning Tower Building, Empire State Plaza, Albany, New York 12237-0012, or by fax to (518) 473-3395, or by email to email@example.com, with Reference Code MT/RS5/IH included in the subject line.
 Failure to include the required information in the subject line of your email or fax may result in your resume not being considered for this position.
 Resumes accepted until September 9, 2019.